phnx/sat-commit-framework/README.md

 # An Extensible Automated Benchmarking Framework for Static Analysis Tool Evaluation Using Open-Source Code Commits

+For the paper, please see (An Empirical Study of Static Analysis Tools for Secure Code Review)[https://dl.acm.org/doi/10.1145/3650212.3680313].

 ## Overview
 This automated framework is developed for facilitating the large-scale experiments of C/C++ Static Analysis Tools on the target set of open-source code commits (i.e., GitHub commits).
 The framework consists of two major parts: the central database and the runners.
 Each runner is responsible for running a experiment trial in the pipeline i.e., executing a selected SAST on a set of target commits and storing the warnings or reports in a folder on host machine.
 The central database collects the execution results (i.e., succcess, failed, checkedout_failed, or timeout) and start-end timestamps of each commit from each trial.